Quick Search:

 Copy Shared Link

 Step 5.
-Then log in to your another Google account and click the link you have received to view these photos.
+Then log in to another Google Photos account and click the link you have received to view these photos.

 Step 6.
-Select all photos, click the "+" icon and select "Album" to add them to your second account.
+Select all photos, click the "+" icon, and select "Album" to add them to your second Google Photos account.

 Add Shared Photos to Album